Skip to content

 How do you write a directory listing that converts?

-Write the listing with the same specificity as your recruiting landing page, because the directory entry is often the first impression.
+Write the listing with the same specificity as your recruiting landing page — the directory entry is often the first impression.
 The elements that earn the click:

-- Lead with concrete commission terms — rate, structure (flat/percentage/recurring), and cookie window.
+1. Lead with concrete commission terms: rate, structure (flat/percentage/recurring), and cookie window.

-- State the category clearly so the right partners recognize the fit immediately.
+2. State the category clearly so the right partners spot the fit immediately.

-- Summarize what partners get — tracking, assets, dashboard, payout method.
+3. Summarize what partners get: tracking, assets, dashboard, payout method.

-- Add proof if the directory allows it — partner count or payout volume.
+4. Add proof where the directory allows it — partner count or payout volume.

-- Link directly to your application page (your /join page), not your homepage, so the click lands on the conversion point.
+5. Link straight to your application page — your /join page, not your homepage — so the click lands on the conversion point.

 How do you keep directory listings working?

 Maintain listings the way you maintain your landing page: keep the commission terms accurate and the application link live.
-A directory listing that advertises a rate you no longer pay damages trust at the worst possible moment — when a motivated partner is about to apply.
-Set a recurring reminder to review your listings whenever you change program terms, and remove or update any that have gone stale.
-Track which directories actually send applicants so you invest in the ones that perform.
+A listing advertising a rate you no longer pay breaks trust at the worst possible moment — right as a motivated partner is about to apply.
+Set a recurring reminder to review your listings whenever you change program terms, and kill or update any that have gone stale.
+Track which directories actually send applicants, and invest in the ones that perform.

 A directory listing reaches partners at the exact moment they’re choosing what to promote.
 Show up there with clear terms and a direct application link, and you’re recruiting while you sleep.